dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/01-upgrading-to-v1.8.md

 Before dbt Core v1.8, whenever you would `pip install` a data warehouse adapter for dbt, `pip` would automatically install `dbt-core` alongside it.
 The dbt adapter directly depended on components of `dbt-core`, and `dbt-core` depended on the adapter for execution.
 This bidirectional dependency made it difficult to develop adapters independent of `dbt-core`.

 Beginning in v1.8, [`dbt-core` and adapters are decoupled](https://github.com/dbt-labs/dbt-adapters/discussions/87).
 Going forward, your installations should explicitly include _both_ `dbt-core` _and_ the desired adapter.
-A new `pip` installation ought to look like this:
+The new `pip` installation command should look like this:

 ```shell
 pip install dbt-core dbt-ADAPTER_NAME